prakhs123/read-epub-from-azure-tts/README.md

 * epub-or-html-file: Optional.
 Path to the EPUB/HTML file to convert to speech.
 * item-page: Optional.
 Index of the page in the file to convert to speech.

-To process the ssml strings and tokens, two variables are used: next-index and next-sub-index.
+To process the ssml strings and tokens, two variables are used: num-tokens and start-index

 * num-tokens: Optional.
 The number of tokens a SSML string should contain.
 Default 1.
 * start-index: Optional. the index of the ssml string XML from which the speech should start.